-Whether we work on a factory floor, in a cramped cubical, or in the corner office, each of us has the opportunity to bring grace to our workplace.
+Whether we work on a factory floor, in a cramped cubical, or in the corner office, we can bring grace to our workplace.
 Even small things—a word of encouragement or a simple act of kindness—can be used by God to accomplish big things.

 Graciousness Stands Out